zkx06111/WSRGlow/README.md

 ### To infer

+Change the code in `infer.py` to specify the checkpoint you want to load and the sample inputs you want to use for inference.
 Run `python infer.py --config config.yaml` on a GPU, modify the code for the correct path of checkpoints and wav files.